GPII/gpii-chrome-extension/README.md

 The GPII for Google Chrome is an extension that allows Google Chrome to be configured by the GPII and improve the accessibility of the browser in different ways.

-Although the extension is on development right now, it includes support for:
+Although the extension is in development right now, it includes support for:
 * High Contrast themes
 * Enable/Disable TTS output - you need to install *ChromeVox* on your browser
 * Zoom